muzamelhashimi10/Databases-Advanced-assignment/README.md

 we need to run pip install pymongo probably on the terminal on our virutal machine if it is not installed before.

 ## Explaining the code
 A simple while loop is used to scrape the values each 60 seconds upto 10 values.
-And then it is saved in mongo database. so we append the most valuable transaction each 60 seconds.
+And then it is saved in the mongo database. so we append the most valuable transaction each 60 seconds.

 ## Running it on the virtual machine